Tracking the Tropics: Marco becomes 3rd hurricane of Atlantic season, eyeing Gulf Coast

 LATEST STORIES:

-- Tracking the Tropics: Marco becomes 3rd hurricane of Atlantic season, eyeing Gulf Coast
+- Tracking the Tropics: 2 storms heading for double blow to the US Gulf Coast

+- Hurricane Marco’s outer bands begin hitting Gulf Coast; Tropical Storm Laura strengthens